Bulletville: Plot

 While waiting for an ambulance and tending Arlo's wounds, Raylan is visited by Boyd, who now feels lost without a purpose.
 Raylan is then called by Bo through Ava's cellphone, telling him to meet them at a certain location alone or he will kill Ava.
 Boyd then offers to accompany him as he knows the location and Raylan accepts.
 Raylan drives to a cabin in the woods where he meets with Bo while Boyd sneaks behind the cabin and kills Ava's captor.
 This distraction allows Raylan to kill Bo's henchman and Boyd targets his father, intending to kill him for the death of his men.
 However, a sniper suddenly kills Bo and wounds Boyd, forcing Raylan and Boyd to hide in the cabin.

 The Miami gunrunners are behind the attack and corner Raylan, Boyd and Ava in the cabin.
 Raylan manages to kill all but two hitmen.
 They say they only want Raylan and are willing to let Boyd and Ava leave.
 Raylan "surrenders" but Boyd kills one of the hitmen while the other one escapes in her car.
 Raylan prepares to chase after her, only to be pointed by Boyd with a gun.
-Boyd intends to chase her for killing Bo, telling Raylan that he is "his only friend".
-As Boyd rides off in the car, Raylan pulls his gun and pretends to shoot, essentially suggesting they'll always be allies and enemies.
+Boyd intends to chase her for killing Bo, telling Raylan that he is "the only friend I have left in this world."
+As Boyd rides off in the car, Raylan pulls his gun and pretends to shoot, suggesting they'll always be allies and enemies.